 Each community group decides when and where it wants to meet.
 Most groups meet at least 3 times a month.
 As individuals seek to join a community group, we help them find people that are meeting on a particular night and in a certain area of town.
 All of our community groups meet in group members' homes while our Rooted groups meet on campus.

 Initially, all of the groups that are formed after Rooted begin as Starter Groups.
 Starter Groups are created to be an introductory step into group life.
 After eight weeks, group members can decide to continue on with their Starter Group members or dissolve to find another group.
 Starter Group members who continue on establish themselves as a community group and commit to meet for an additional 15-18 months.
 Each group meeting is approximately 1.5 hours.

 What is your process for connecting people into community groups?

-The primary way we connect people into community groups is through a 10 week group experience called Rooted where you grow spiritually and connect relationally.
+There are 2 ways you can connect into a community group.
+You can find a group and attend our Group Launch.
+You can also connect through a 10 week group experience called Rooted where you grow spiritually and connect relationally.